lunatech-labs/lunatech-beginner-quarkus-course/slides/03-qute.md

 * Optionally type-safe: we'll see this in later slides
 * Output can be streamed: Uses HTTP chunking to reduce required memory.
 * Can talk here about what the templates are compiled to, and how this works in native mode
+* IMPORTANT: Need to mention that it is Experimental -- no guarantee of stability until the solution matures.
+Maybe this is a good transition for discussing Quarkus extensions in general

+## Detour: Quarkus Extensions
+* Can think of them as project dependencies, but with added dimensions
+  * Build-time augmentation
+* They help third-party libraries integrate more easily into Quarkus applications and build
+* Integrations can more easily target GraalVM
+* Statuses: `Stable`, `Preview`, `Experimental`

+Note:
+* Can mention that developers can write their own extensions, although we won't cover that in this course

 ## Qute Expressions